akto-api-security/tests-library/remediation/UNION_COLUMN_BASED_SQLI.md

     print("An error occurred, please try again.")
     log_error(e) # Where log_error is a function to log the error details in a secure log file.
 ```

-These should all help guard your Login Endpoints against Union based SQL Injection attacks.